-With this in mind, MQA continuously develops and reviews quality assurance documents namely Malaysian Qualifications Framework (MQF), Code of Practice for Programme Accreditation (COPPA), Code of Practice for Institutional Audit (COPIA), guidelines to good practices (GGP), programme standards (PS) and standards.
+With this in mind, MQA continuously develops and reviews quality assurance documents namely Malaysian Qualifications Framework (MQF), Code of Practice for Programme Accreditation (COPPA), Code of Practice for Institutional Audit (COPIA), standards, programme standards (PS) and guidelines to good practices (GGP).

 Among others, these documents' development involve inputs from subject matter experts and MQA stakeholders besides benchmarking to international good practices.

-Code of practice is a guideline for all the stakeholders about the nine quality assurance evaluation areas for quality assurance purposes.
+Code of practice is a guideline for all the stakeholders about the seven quality assurance evaluation areas for quality assurance purposes.

 Standards document sets general guideline of certain qualification levels based on the Malaysian Qualifications Framework (MQF).